TheBrownBadger/PiRouter/README.md

 ---

 ## A little about the project
 I've chosen a minimalist setup with Telegraf and InfluxDB.
 That said, this project uses InfluxDb version 1.x.
-If you attempt to declare inputs or ouputs designed for 2.x you will have a tough time debugging.
+If you attempt to declare inputs or outputs designed for 2.x you will have a tough time debugging.
 Anyway, I will continue building this project with the further configuration, ping, download speed, intrusion attempts, etc...

-The ultimate goal for this project is using a FPGA to accelerate some hardware.
+The ultimate goal for this project is line rate parsing of L2/L3 protocols with a FPGA.